Despite global headwinds, Chinese hardware startups remain to take on the world – TechCrunch

 “The key is compliance.
 We have a dedicated team of security experts to work on compliance issues.
 For instance, we were one of the first to get GDPR certified in Europe,” said the company’s chief marketing office Eva Na.

 The company’s readiness is prompted by practical needs though.
 Many of its clients are large Western corporations that demand strict legal compliance in vendors, so Tuya began collecting the needed certificates early on.
-Connecting 200,000 SKUs today, Tuya’s footprint is found in over 190 overseas countries, which account for over 60% of its business.
+Connecting 200,000 SKUs today, Tuya’s footprint is found in more than 190 overseas countries, which account for over 60% of its business.

-Well-funded Tuya may have the financial and operational capacity to sustain an overseas team; but for smaller startups, localization can be a costly and tedious learning curve.
+Well-funded Tuya may have the financial and operational capacity to sustain an overseas team, but for smaller startups, localization can be a costly and tedious learning curve.
 Many opted to set up a Hong Kong entity to tap the city’s status as a global financial hub and evade trade restrictions on China, an advantage of the territory that began to crumble following Beijing’s implementation of the national security law.

 Balanx, the smart training suit maker, has a Hong Kong entity like many of its export-facing hardware peers.
 To cope with new global headwinds, it registered a virtual company in Nevada but quickly realized the entity is of little use unless it has an on-the-ground operation in the U.S.